 The principle of stare decisis is known to the legal community and should be understood by citizens.
 Once an issue has been resolved in whatever way by an appellate court, that decision binds and controls the decisions of lower courts on the same point of law.
 For example, once the Supreme Court through a series of cases defined what was within congressional interstate commerce powers and what was without, those decisions were binding on the lower federal courts.
 If a party had a problem already addressed and decided by an appellate court, he did not need to go to court for an answer to that problem.
 That party could rely upon what the Supreme Court declared in a prior case and govern his conduct accordingly.
 This is the purpose of the principle of stare decisis.

 Many are not aware of just how strong stare decisis is.
-Many of the legal principles in various fields of law which exist today were established hundreds of years ago.
-Much of the body of criminal law we have today has its origins within the common law; rules regarding contracts, torts, real property and many others were established long ago and still followed today because of the principle of stare decisis.
+Many of the legal principles in various fields of law that exist today were established hundreds of years ago.
+Much of the body of criminal law we have today has its origins within the common law.
+Rules regarding contracts, torts, real property and many others were established long ago and still followed today because of the principle of stare decisis.
 But in order for this principle to work, it is necessary for the decisions of the courts to be published.

 Cases are a part of history.